 - All There in the Manual: Each issue includes a little glossary that explains some facts about Kryptonian language, provides translations for some Kryptonian terms scattered all over the story, and gives a brief description of the main characters.

-- The Atoner: When Kal and Kara travel to Rokyn, they learn that several reformed criminals -including some few of their old enemies like Brenn-Bir and Shyla Kor-Onn- are helping in the rebuilding of Kandor to atone for their misdeeds.
+- The Atoner: When Kal and Kara travel to Rokyn, they learn that several reformed criminals, including some of their old enemies like Brenn-Bir and Shyla Kor-Onn, are helping in the rebuilding of Kandor to atone for their misdeeds.

 - Blue Blood: Erok-El, the founder of the House of El, conquered the continent of Urrika ten millennia ago.
 Their descendants ruled over Urrika during twenty generations until the dispute among brothers Vad-El and Hyr-El and the Great Deluge.